Welcoming New Neighbors from Afghanistan with the New Americans Legal Clinic

 - Tag 3 of your friends and Challenge them to take action!

-- We are seeking additional licensed attorneys willing to volunteer pro-bono services for asylum applicants, and will host a training clinic in preparation in early 2022.
+- We are seeking additional licensed attorneys willing to volunteer pro-bono services for asylum applicants – and encourage all those interested to attend in a training clinic webinar for an overview, hosted by MIRC: Register.

 - Financial support for this clinic to offset significant legal fees, translation and interpreter costs, and hospitality expenses will be needed as soon as possible.
-The OAR Clinic will provide over half a million dollars worth of legal services at no cost to refugees.
+The OAR Clinic will provide legal services at no cost to refugees.
 Each OAR Clinic client will have expenses between $360 and $600.

-- If you are able and willing to help in any way, including advocating on behalf of these new arrivals and our collective efforts to welcome them home, please contact David at firstname.lastname@example.org.
+- If you are able and willing to help in any way, including advocating on behalf of these new arrivals and our collective efforts to welcome them home, please contact Iliana at firstname.lastname@example.org.

 - Join the #WelcomeChallenge